-No separate interface specification for the AirLink portion of the ALERT2TM Protocol suite is defined; the AirLink generally is embedded into an ALERT2TM Intelligent Network Device, whose interface is described in the MANT API Specification.
+No separate interface specification for the AirLink portion of the ALERT2[TM] Protocol suite is defined; the AirLink generally is embedded into an ALERT2[TM] Intelligent Network Device, whose interface is described in the MANT API Specification.
 The MANT API specification includes the AirLink configuration and informational I/O.

-Since most of the ALERT replacement implementations will be one-way self-reporting sites, the expectation is that there will be a demand for separate encoding and decoding devices for the near future.
 This document discusses the AirLink primarily in the context of two separate devices: an encoder & modulator and a decoder & demodulator.
 The latter has a significantly greater computational complexity and power demand than the encoder.
 Integration of the two into a single cost-effective modem/IND is desirable, however, and nothing in the descriptions or standards in this document is intended to prohibit such an implementation.